mph-/lcapy/doc/expressions.rst

 - `pretty()` convert an expression to a string with a prettified form

 - `plot()` plot the expression, provided there are no free symbols (see :ref:`plotting`)

+There are a number of global printing options, controlled by attributes of the `state` object.

+- `state.show_units` (default False) prints the units after an expression

+- `state.canonical_units` (default True) converts units to canonical form, e.g., V / A is shown as ohms.

+- `state.printing.abbreviate_units` (default True) prints V rather than volts

+- `state.printing.order` (default None) controls the order that symbols in an expression are printed.
+When None, SymPy orders the expression order and produces output like `-p + s`.
+Setting the attribute to 'none' produces output like `s - p`.

 SymPy methods